Code-Institute-Submissions/project-11/README.md

 This is acheived by creating an opponent dimension and grouping and reducing the sum of the number goals against each opponent into a single value.
 This gives the number of goals against each opponent.
 The slice size is then proportionally calculated based on the total number available by way of the applied filter.

+#### Data Table
+The data table uses the date as the dimension dimension.
+The data is the sectioned by opponent and the columns displayed are Name, Start/Sub, Goals, Assists, Rating.

 ## Testing
 ### Unit testing
 Unit testing was applied by first rendering the charts on a stand alone basis.
 This tests the d3 application if the chart renders via the DOM.
 It also tests that the chart dimension and grouping are correct if the axis data type is correct.